Reading Time: 3 minutes

 The Raleigh House is a residential treatment center located in Denver that believes addiction isn’t just a physical problem—which means that the solution to addiction must also be more than physical.

 Part of our mission is to teach you the coping skills you’ll need to manage—and succeed at—life after rehab.
 Our master’s level trained therapists get to the root cause of addiction and will help you develop a strategy to embrace life without drugs or alcohol.
-Fill out our form or contact us today to learn more about the treatment programs at The Raleigh House.
+Fill out our form or contact us today to learn more about the treatment options at The Raleigh House.